ANSSI-FR/MLA/CRYPTO.md

 Fundamentally, additional information are missing to provide this property (sender public key, pre-sharedkey, etc.).

-Still, if this property is expected in future MLA usage, it could be added through HPKE Key Scheduling [^hpke], without questionning the claims already made in this document.
+Still, if this property is expected in future MLA usage, it could be added through HPKE Key Scheduling [^hpke], without questioning the claims already made in this document.

 - Hided recipient list